Earning a college degree opens many doors. It presents more career options, gets you a better starting salary, and helps you pursue your dream career.

-Biology is the scientific study of living organisms.
-If you’ve always been interested in plants, animals, bacteria, and the natural environment, a biology major might be right up your alley.
+Biology is the scientific study of living organisms and also a popular college major.
+If you've always been interested in biological sciences such as plants, animals, bacteria, and the natural environment, a biology major might be right up your alley.

 Earning a biology major provides you a broad scientific education and gets you comfortable in a lab setting.
 A biology degree also prepares you for further education, like medical school, veterinary school, and dental school.

 Once you’ve earned your biology degree, you can pursue a career as a: